FOREX-Euro steadies, Aussie up after core inflation

 “The euro has really been stuck in a range for the past couple of weeks and I would put that down rather to the dollar being in a consolidation phase.
 Once we see U.S. data improve the bias is definitely for the dollar to gain further.”

-The Australian dollar was the day’s biggest mover, gaining more than 1 percent to $0.7794 after data showed core inflation of 0.6 percent in the first quarter, higher than a forecast of 0.5 percent.
+The Australian dollar was the day’s biggest major mover, gaining almost 1 percent to $0.7779 after data showed core inflation of 0.6 percent in the first quarter, higher than a forecast of 0.5 percent.

-Signals from Australian central bank chief Glenn Stevens and minutes of the bank’s April 7 meeting, all of which were seen as raising the prospect of an interest rate cut in May, have weighed on the currency this week.
+Signals from the Australian central bank’s head Glenn Stevens and minutes of its April 7 meeting, read as raising the prospect of an interest rate cut in May, have weighed on the currency this week.

 “The case (for easing rates) hasn’t disappeared... but it certainly reduces the chance a little bit more for May anyway,” said David De Garis, a senior economist at National Australia Bank.

-Against the yen the dollar stood at 119.63 yen, flat on the day and not far from a one-week high of 119.83 set overnight.
+The dollar was down 0.2 percent against its currency basket at 97.81.
+Against the yen it stood at 119.63 yen, flat on the day and not far from a one-week high of 119.83 set overnight.
+(Additional reporting by Lisa Twaronite and Ian Chua; editing by John Stonestreet)

-Sterling rose 0.9 percent to hit a five-week high above $1.50, helping push the dollar index down 0.4 percent to 97.81 .
-That again cast doubt on whether there is much real concern about the currency’s fate around British elections due in just two weeks, although traders said any further gains were unlikely.

-“I can’t see a massive sustained rally with so much political uncertainty,” said one London-based spot trader.
-“The election concerns will keep sterling rallies limited.”
-(Additional reporting by Ian Chua and Anirban Nag; Editing by Hugh Lawson)